cjimenez-tiempodev/hello-world/HTML5/README.md

 (see App for live examples)
 * Document structure

 h1 to h6 : 'All six leaves of Headings, with 1 being the most important on a page and 6 being the least.
-These elements are used to describe content sections on a page.' span : 'An inline section or block container, typically used for grouping styling elements' p : 'This foundational tag is used to organize paragraphs of text' br : 'Crates a line break useful to for writing blocks of text that need to be on different lines.' hr : 'Create a horizontal rule, a sectional break in an HTML page.
+These elements are used to describe content sections on a page.'
+span : 'An inline section or block container, typically used for grouping styling elements'
+p : 'This foundational tag is used to organize paragraphs of text'.
+br : 'Crates a line break useful to for writing blocks of text that need to be on different lines.'
+hr : 'Create a horizontal rule, a sectional break in an HTML page.
 Typically used to denote a change in topic or section of a page.'

 ```